dlmiles/tt09-dffram-2r1w/docs/info.md

 READ_BEFORE_WRITE policy should be in effect.
 TODO check this works as expected when READ_BUFFERED_A is active.

-uio_in[7] unused, due to it also being the WRITE-ENABLE bit allowing the CLK to run freely across reset and an unwanted write occurring.
+uio_in[7] unused, due to it also being the WRITE-ENABLE bit when in normal operations so allowing the CLK to run freely across reset and an unwanted write occurring.

 ## External hardware